 There is a world out there that many of us have never experienced.
 It is our biome, the world we share with black bears and porcupines, and soil bacteria and cooper’s hawks.
 It supports our civilization, and predates it.

-Here is a map of the Northampton region showing names and infrastructures we associate with civilization:
+The Northampton region (located on the right) showing names and infrastructures we associate with civilization.

 Biocitizen courses begin with, and never entirely escape, the “built-up” world depicted in this map; but they provide you with the intellectual tools and physical experiences you need to recognize our biome, also known as the Nonotuck bioregion.

-This map depicts the same territory as the one above, but it is filtered to show the watersheds, each one of which has a character, and a biotic community:
+The watershed map (located on the right) depicts the same territory as the one above, but it is filtered to show the watersheds, each one of which has a character, and a biotic community.